The DEA and the legal logic of permanent prohibition

 A second petition followed in 1995 but was rejected on procedural grounds.

-After nine years of waiting, the petitioners started a federal lawsuit to compel the DEA to issue a decision on the petition, and the DEA promptly issued an order in June 2011 that was published in the Federal Register on July 8, 2011, at 76 FR 40552.
+After nine years of delay and commencement of a federal lawsuit, the DEA promptly issued an order in June 2011 that was published in the Federal Register on July 8, 2011, at 76 FR 40552.
 The decision, which I will call the “DEA Ruling,” reviewed the petition to hold hearings about whether to move cannabis out of Schedule I, concluded that there was no basis even to hold hearings, and denied the petition.

 Once there was a DEA decision, the petitioners could challenge it in court, which is what is happening now in the D.C.
 Circuit Court of Appeals.
 The petitioners filed their legal brief in January of 2012.
 The DEA filed its legal brief in response on March 23.